Theory of Critical Phenomena with Long-Range Temporal Interaction: Dimension analysis and Gaussian and mean-field critical exponents

+for the long-range temporal interaction system.
+Note that the time in Eq.~\eqref{hscr} serves only as a parameter instead of a variable, since a functional derivative including the time variable would generates interaction with future time besides the past.
 In the dynamics defined in Eq.~\eqref{dyna}, we have employed two constants, $\lambda_1$ and $\lambda_2$, in consideration of the memory effect in place of the usual single kinetic coefficient $\lambda$~\cite{Hohenberg,Mask}.
-In the usual dynamics, the stochastic field $\phi$ approaches the equilibrium Boltzmann distribution $\exp(-\mathscr{H})$ and the Einstein relation
+In the usual dynamics, the stochastic field $\phi$ approaches the equilibrium Boltzmann distribution $\exp(-\mathcal{H})$ and the Einstein relation

 holds.
 In this case, the usual dynamics is recovered through dividing Eq.~\eqref{lang} by $\lambda_1$ and replacing $1/\lambda_1$ and $\zeta$ by $\lambda$ and $\zeta/\lambda_1$, respectively.
 We will see below that $\lambda_1$ assumes a specific value while $\lambda_2$ is arbitrary at the long-range fixed point at which the memory dominates.
-The dynamics~\eqref{dyna} can be equivalently described by a dynamic Lagrangian~\cite{Janssen79,Janssen,Folk,Justin,Vasilev,Tauber},